MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

   the configured slot.
 * After the configured slot, the block producer will stop including transactions in blocks, and all fees are set to 0.
-* The block validator will reject blocks that include any transaction or that have any non-zero fee.
+* The block validator will reject blocks produced after the stop slot that contain any transaction or any non-zero fee.
 * The node should notify the user at each slot when transaction processing halts in less than TBD slots.